10 Best HVAC Companies in Dubuque, IA

 • Heat pump: Heat pumps transfer warm and cold air between your home and the outdoors.
 They don't make their own heat or AC, so they work best in moderate climates and may not be as effective during Dubuque's cold winters.

-• Packaged heating and air: Packaged HVAC systems work well in smaller homes.
-They consist of a single combined heating and air conditioning unit, usually located in a basement or attic.
-This unit is typically small, cost-effective, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are a smart choice for smaller homes.
+They have a single heating and cooling unit, usually in a basement or attic.
+This unit is often compact, cost-effective, and easy to maintain.

-The amount you spend on HVAC maintenance also depends on the kind of work being done.
-HVAC systems are complex and can require different kinds of maintenance.
+The amount you spend on HVAC maintenance also varies depending on the kind of work you're having done.
+HVAC systems are complex and may require different kinds of maintenance.
 The cost of some common repairs is as follows:

 HVAC Unit TypeCost